 The postmenopausal demographic are most commonly affected due to the association with uterine malignancy.

 Pyosalpinx refers to a Fallopian tube that is filled, and often distended, with pus.

 A pyosalpinx often tends to be a complication of background pelvic inflammatory disease (PID).
 Inflammation results in tubal and peritubal adhesions with superimposed obstruction of the fimbrial end....

-Pyrexia (or fever) is a clinical sign, indicated by an abnormally elevated core body temperature, which is defined by several medical societies as ≥38.3°C (≥101°F).
+Pyrexia (or fever) is a clinical sign, indicated by an abnormally elevated core body temperature, which is defined by several medical societies as ≥38.3°C (≥≈101°F).
 The temperature elevation may be persistent or episodic.
-The commonest cause of fever is infection, in one study of hospital inpati...
+If the body temperature is greater than 41.5°C - a rare phenomenon - it i...

 Rectovaginal fistulae are a type of colovaginal fistula where there is an abnormal fistulous connection between the rectum and the vagina.
 It is considered the most common gastrointestinal fistula involving the female genital tract 1.

 They can occur from a number of causes that inclu...

 Retained products of conception (RPOC) refer to the persistence of placental and/or fetal tissue in the uterus following delivery, termination of pregnancy or a miscarriage.

 RPOC complicate ~1-5% of all routine vaginal deliveries 12.